This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 - Sauce can also make it harder to get texture, which is why chicken isn't crispy in the air fryer in some cases.

-How to Store and Reheat Air Fryer Barbecue Chicken
+How to Store and Reheat BBQ Chicken

 FAQ'S